Components in Nordcraft

 Info

-Components combine HTML structure, CSS styling, and JavaScript behavior into reusable parts.
+Components combine HTML structure, CSS styles, and interactive JavaScript behavior into reusable parts.

 For Devs